ChauhanSiddharth/todolist-django-react/README.md

 # todolist-django-react
-Built with Django Rest Framework (REST API) and ReactJS
+Built with Django Rest Framework (REST API) Back End and React JS at Frontend.

 ### Clone or Download the repository